HubTurbo/HubTurbo/docs/process.md

 - Self-explanatory method signatures
 - Appropriate abstractions used, intent expressed clearly
 - Overall SLAP, with methods in the right places
+- Proper javadoc comments on public classes, public methods, and nontrivial private methods
 - Method names and comments not outdated as a result of changes
+- Static imports used effectively
 - `Optional` values checked before use
-- Static imports used effectively
 - Thread-safe
 - Meaningful test cases
 - Proper synchronisation in GUI tests (no `Thread.sleep` or `PlatformEx.waitOnFxThread` without good reason)

 When you are satisfied with the quality of the changes in the PR, change the label to `toMerge`.
+At this point it will await approval.

-If the PR was from a contributor, you can merge it at this point.
+If the PR was from a contributor, merge it only after it is approved.

 ## Merging a Pull Request

-- Wait for the green light (the `toMerge` label) before merging.
+- Wait for the green light (the `mergeApproved` label) before merging.
 - Merging should be done locally, not using GitHub.
     - Format for the merge commit: `[issue number] issue title` e.g. `[324] Add keyboard shortcut for creating an issue`
-- Perform a non-fast-forward merge. `git merge --no-ff -m "merge commit message" your-branch-name` is one way to accomplish this.
+- Perform a non-fast-forward merge.
+    - `git merge --no-ff -m "merge commit message" your-branch-name` is one way to accomplish this.
 - Ensure all tests, including unstable ones, pass before you push the merge commit to `master`.

 ## Releasing a New Version